marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 Where the function name is present as a direct string literal.
 I'm not questioning that it *is* a string because that's simply the way the `FunctionName` attribute works currently.
 I'm more concerned how the string got there.

-I'd like to show two different ways to refer to function names in a safe and consistent way.
+I'd like to show two ways to refer to function names in a safe and consistent way.
 This is especially useful when you're using [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-overview) and need to refer to activity function names in your orchestration function.

 <!--more-->